liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/lexicon.md

 ## What is a Lexicon Request?

-Request of Liferay's Design System and any demand related to components or technical improvements.
+Request related to the creation of an asset handled by the Communication Team.

 ### When to create a Lexicon Request